Deep Curvilinear Editing: Commutative and Nonlinear Image Manipulation for Pretrained Deep Generative Model: Theoretical Background

 \begin{remark} A method that assumes linear attribute arithmetic (e.g.,~\cite{2020ganspace,shen2021closedform,voynov2020unsupervised}) is a special case of a method that assumes attribute vector fields, and its edits are commutative. \end{remark}

-This is because attribute vector fields independent of position provide linear attribute arithmetic.
 See Appendix~\ref{appendix:proof_of_remarks} for formal proofs of any remarks in this manuscript.
 Therefore, we can discuss a method that assumes linear attribute arithmetic in the same context.
 We introduce the following theorem.

-\begin{theorem}[Commuting Vector Fields, Theorem 9.44, \cite{Lee2012}] Two flows $\phi_k$ and $\phi_l$ are commuting if and only if the underlying vector fields $X_k$ and $X_l$ are commuting. \end{theorem}
+\begin{theorem}[Commuting Vector Fields, Theorem 9.44, \cite{Lee2012}] Two flows $\phi_k$ and $\phi_l$ are commuting if and only if the underlying vector fields $Z_k$ and $Z_l$ are commuting. \end{theorem}

 This theorem suggests the following remark:

 \begin{remark} In general, edits by a method that assumes attribute vector fields (e.g.,~\cite{Choi2021DoNE,Ramesh2018ASR,Tzelepis_2021_ICCV}) are non-commutative. \end{remark}